dsfields/hailstone/README.md

 * Version: the algorithm version for the hailstone identifier.
 This value takes up the first 4 bits of the header byte, which provides a maximum of 16 algorithm version (though there is currently only one.)
 * Size: can be either 64 or 128, which means size only needs to utilize the 7 or 8 bit position on the header byte.

-These to values are bitwise `OR`ed together for encoding, and bitwise `AND`ed when decoded.
+These two values are bitwise `OR`ed together for encoding, and bitwise `AND`ed when decoded.

 ### Domain & Type Identifiers
 The domain and type identifier portions are intended to provide some additional system-specific information about entity instances the hailstone value is identifying.
 Each domain identifier is specific to a system implementing hailstone, and each type identifier is specific to that domain.
 All identifiers must be an unsigned integer from 0 to 255.